decretist/ICMCL17/proceedings/ICMCL17.markdown

 interesting, are limited to the *dicta*, and therefore should not be taken as anything more than a proof of concept.

-An unsystematic search through the MGH e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* edited by Reuter and Silagi indicates that there are occurrences of forms of the words I have been focusing on---*calumnia*, *calumnior*, and *calumniator*---in the rubrics and canons.[^13] A thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions will therefore require a data set that includes the rubrics and canons with their
+An unsystematic search through the Monumenta Germaniae Historica (MGH) e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* indicates that there are occurrences of forms of the words I have been focusing on---*calumnia*, *calumnior*, and *calumniator*---in the rubrics and canons.[^18] A thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions will therefore require a data set that includes the rubrics and canons with their